Tropical Storm Barry (2025): Elsewhere

 In Belize, severe damage was reported to infrastructure with numerous buildings collapsing in rural communities due to the precursor to Barry.
 No deaths were reported.
 Numerous landslides were reported and flooding affected more than 20 communities.
 Over 20 in (508 mm) of rain fell in some areas, causing water levels to rise at least 50 cm (19.7 in), a number not seen in 18 years.
 Families were forced to evacuate flooded homes and roads were damaged by mudslides.
 Orange Walk, Corozal, and Cayo District saw the most severe impacts.
-Sugar cane crops were badly affected by the floods, with losses estimated at BZ$53 million (US$26.3 million).

 Despite being far from Barry, North Padre Island, Texas, experienced some effects.
 Gusty winds toppled beach canopies and tents; rough surf was also reported.
 Days later, remnant moisture from the storm moved into Texas, contributing to several days of thunderstorms.
 An average of 4.75 in (121 mm) of rain fell in Brownsville, 3.55 in (90 mm) of rain fell in Harlingen, and 1.69 in (43 mm) of rain fell in McAllen between June 28 and July 2.
+In Reeves County, minor street flooding was reported.
+In Midland County, 21 vehicles stalled in floodwaters, with damage estimated at US$175,000.
+In Brewster County, one home was flooded, with damage estimated at US$50,000.
+Additionally, people at campgrounds in the Big Bend region had to be evacuated due to flooding.

+Initially, media reports indicated remnant moisture from Barry played a significant role in fueling the thunderstorms that caused the July 2025 Central Texas floods.
+However, the NHC later determined that the remnants of Barry were not the primary cause of the flooding.